gcardi/FmtCppBuilder/README.md

 The culprit is TVarRec which, e.g., manifests the problem when compiled with bcc32c.
 Since we can't change TVarRec, we can try to rewrite the Format function, making sure it can accept floating point parameters other than long double without reporting errors.

 Another purpose of this library is to eliminate the need to use the ARRAYOFCONST macro, as horrible as almost all macros.
-The ARRAYOFCONST macro is a forced choice with compilers prior to the C ++ 11 standard.
+The ARRAYOFCONST macro is a forced choice with compilers prior to the C++11 standard.
 But bcc32c and bcc64 are modern compilers and support 'variadic arguments', so you can get rid of the ARRAYOFCONST macro and get a simpler and cleaner use.
 ### Prerequisites

 It surely works with RAD Studio or C++Builder from 10.3.3 and higher.